Summer Outlook 2024

 Your Questions, Our Answers

-• What is the Winter Outlook?
+• What is the Summer Outlook?

 ENTSO-E’s Seasonal Outlooks investigate at pan-European level the security of electricity supply ahead of each winter and summer period.
 They are released twice a year with a Summer Outlook in June and a Winter Outlook in December.
 The role of the Outlooks is to identify when and where system adequacy – the balance between supply and demand for electricity – is at risk.
 Outlooks are not forecasts of the future.
 Rather, they identify potential vulnerabilities for the upcoming season which can be addressed proactively with preparation or mitigation measures.